Every other Tuesday, you’ll get actionable tips to land your dream job. Subscribe

 • Long-sleeved shirt – White is your best choice.

-• Tie – Don’t go with anything too daring, solid colors or pin stripes look best.
+• Tie – Don’t go with anything too daring, solid colors or pinstripes look best.

-• Shoes — Wear black or dark brown dress shoes with dark socks.
+• Shoes – Keep them conservative.
+Wear black or dark brown dress shoes with dark socks.
+No stilettos, open toes, or bright colors.

 • Hosiery — Wear stockings in a neutral color with a skirt suit, knee-highs or trouser socks with pants.

-• Make-up –Keep your make-up light, your fragrance subtle, and your nails manicured.
+• Make-up – Keep your make-up light, your fragrance subtle, and your nails manicured.

 • Accessories — Carry a professional-looking briefcase or portfolio

-What Not to Wear (or Bring) to Your Job Interview:
+What Not to Wear to a Job Interview

 • Consider buying something new for a big interview.
 A new suit, shirt, or tie can give you an extra boost of confidence.